 In the water, sea lions, leopard seals, and orca are all predators of the gentoo.
 On land there are no predators of full grown gentoos.
 Skuas can steal their eggs and other seabirds will snatch chicks.

-Check out our Penguin ID bracelets so you can identify your favorite when you visit.
+Check out our Penguin ID chart so you can identify your favorite when you visit.

 Penguins' Rock presented by: